rubenrua/Notes/langs/rust/0007_deref.md

 ```

 But we can do it better avoid cloning.
-After reading https://users.rust-lang.org/t/solved-function-taking-slice-of-objects-as-well-as-slice-of-references-to-objects/13553/3 a solution using AsRef jumps to the scenario:
+After reading [a similar issue in the Rust forum](https://users.rust-lang.org/t/solved-function-taking-slice-of-objects-as-well-as-slice-of-references-to-objects/13553/3) a solution using `AsRef` jumps to the scenario:

 ```
 #[derive(Debug)]